unifuu/alissa/content/posts/backend/microservices.md

 - Exchange decides which queues should receive message.
     - Direct: Exact match on routing key.
     - Topic: Wildcard match (*/#)
-    - Fan-out: Broadcast to all bound queues
+    - Fanout: Broadcast to all bound queues
     - Headers: Match based on headers

 5. Queue